JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single SHORT element from a safe array of short integers.

 ```
-FUNCTION GetShortElem (BYVAL iElem AS ULONG) AS SHORT
+FUNCTION GetShortElement (BYVAL iElem AS ULONG) AS SHORT
 ```

 | Parameter  | Description |